 The Things I Thought I Knew: Running With Values-Based Intentions

 It's been a big month for me.
-Not only did I complete my year-long studies at the Institute of Integrative Nutrition, I also started a nine-month intensive with Holistic Nutrition Labs.
+Not only did I complete my year-long studies at the Institute of Integrative Nutrition, I also started a nine-month intensive with Functional Nutrition Labs.
 I'm enrolled in its signature program called "Full Body Systems."
 In it, we'll be studying seven different systems into the body:

 - Digestive System

 - Cardiovascular System

 - Nervous System

 The program started with the first two months spent on the Digestive System because most disease and illness begin in the gut (even if you don't think it's gut-related!).
 In fact, the gut is considered the "second brain" of the body.

 To no one's surprise, my doctor told me that I now have Leaky Gut Syndrome and a sluggish, low-functioning thyroid.
 Based on what I've learned in Digestive Intensive it makes total sense.
 (In fact, I knew this is what the diagnosis would be before my appointment.)

 But I'm optimistic about my future because I know what I need to do and what my body needs to heal.

 And the one thing my body doesn't need is stress, including stress from high-intensity training.